 Childbirth Preparation.
 These classes are conducted by a Certified Nurse Midwife, Chelsea Mynyk.
-Classes are held five to six times a year.
-These sessions total 9 hours of instruction, interaction, hands-on practice, and videos over 3 weeks, meeting once a week.
+Classes are held two to three times a year.
+These sessions total 4 hours of instruction, interaction, hands-on practice, and videos over 1-2 weeks, meeting once a week.
 Chelsea’s technique incorporates the importance of building relationships and allows time for individual questions and answers.
 The goal of these classes is to give couples the tools they need for their unique birth experience.
 Whether you plan to give birth in a hospital, birth center, at home, a planned or unexpected cesarean section, or sometimes a surprise birth in the car, this class will give you information that is applicable in each situation.
-This class utilizes several of the common childbirth preparation styles to give each couple the opportunity to decide which technique best suites their needs. $120 per couple includes material and giveaways!
+This class utilizes several of the common childbirth preparation styles to give each couple the opportunity to decide which technique best suites their needs.
+FREE and includes material and giveaways!
 Classes are offered on Saturday mornings 9a-12p or Tuesday evenings 5-8pm.
 See Why attend a childbirth class? for more information.
-Online classes are offered at a $100!

 Breastfeeding Support.
 This is a one-time class that provides interactive discussion and hands-on practice either with your infant or baby dolls.
 Topics include the benefits of breastfeeding, techniques and positions, common discomforts, milk supply, bottle feeding, and pumping and storage.
-The cost is $50 for a 2 hr session and materials.
+FREE for a 2 hr session and materials.
 Classes are held on Saturday mornings 9a-11a or Tuesday evenings 6p-8p.

 Menopause Preparation.
 Whether you are pre-menopause, menopausal, or post-menopausal, this class is for you.
 This class provides interactive discussions about the natural process of menopause (menopause is NOT a disease), what to expect before, during, and after menopause, hormone support, and other topics to give you the confidence to embrace this new phase of life.
 This class meets one time ONLINE Tuesday evenings from 6p-8p or Saturday afternoons from 1p-3p.
-The cost is $50 and includes materials!
+This class is FREE and includes materials!
 For a quick insight about hormones, please visit the blog “Estrogen Dominance.”

 Hormone/Fertility Awareness.
 Hormones are complex, ever-changing, and affects multiple aspects of our lives.
 This class provides interactive discussions for women of all ages to learn more about the intricacy of their body and hormones.
 Topics include factors that influence hormone function, how to understand the hormone cycles and chart these, and how to naturally avoid or achieve pregnancy.
 A one-time class is offered ONLINE either Tuesday evenings from 6p-8p or Saturday afternoons from 1p-3p.
-The cost is $50 and includes materials.
+This class is FREE and includes materials.

 Introduction to Hormones (FREE).
 Are PMS symptoms normal?
 Is weight gain and mood swings related to stress?
 Is your menstrual cycle causing anxiety every month?
 You are not alone asking these questions!
 Hormones are complex, ever-changing, and affects multiple aspects of our lives.
 This class offers an introduction to the intricacy of the female body and hormones.
 A one-time ONLINE class is offered on either Tuesday evenings from 6p-8p or Saturday AM/PM.
 FREE intro class and includes class materials.